TOOLS USED: WORDPRESS / ILLUSTRATOR / PHOTOSHOP / FIGMA

 I aimed to find photos that had warm tones and matched the inviting, warm feel that we had decided upon for the website.
 Using appealing stock images is a great way to elevate a design, as well as pose as placeholders until the client is able to provide more professional photos.

-Using Adobe Illustrator, I created a custom set of icons by re-styling some icons that I already owned, and drawing new ones where necessary.
-Consistent iconography can really pull everything together, and make a website look more professional and branded.
+Using Adobe Illustrator, I created a custom set of icons to match my client’s branding by re-styling some icons that I already owned, and drawing new ones where necessary.
+Consistent iconography can really pull everything together; making a website look more branded and overall more professional.

-With the strategy, site structure, design details and assets figured out, it was time to start seeing the design in action.
+With the strategy, site structure, design details and assets figured out, it was time to start laying out the design elements.
 Using Figma, I created mock-ups of each page to show the client some design and layout options.

 With mock-ups approved, it was time to start putting the website together in our chosen platform: WordPress.
 To allow for maximum flexibility in the design, I chose to use the WordPress plug-in Elementor.
 This drag & drop style page-builder is a great tool for designers.
-Foregoing a template and building from scratch also allowed me to be free of any design constraints, so I was able to make the design come to life exactly in the way we had envisioned.
+I also chose to forego a template and build the site design from scratch, allowing the design come to life exactly in the way we had envisioned.

 A thorough custom website design can be a complex and lengthy process, but the final product really pays off when a potential client visits the site.